 User training should be included as part of your ERP system implementation regardless of how different the new systems is.
 After using the same system for a period of time users will tend to use the steps they are most comfortable with, regardless of whether it is the most efficient method of completing the task.
 Although the concept between different ERP systems is similar the interface, logic, validation and error reporting can be very different.
 Users that are unfamiliar with the steps required to enter an order, complete a transaction or run a report can become frustrated and disillusioned quickly.
 If your users are expected to perform their daily tasks on a new and unfamiliar system you can expect failure after go live.

 Looking for a qualified team to undertake your ERP Implementation?
 Qixas Group is a Microsoft Gold ERP Partner that has been working with Dynamics 365, NAV and CRM customers for the past 2 decades.
 We devise a step-by-step plan that keeps you within the scope and on budget.
-We even offer a free upgrade assessment to figure out if a standard NAV Upgrade or a Qixas Fresh Start Implementation is best for your business.
+We even offer a business process assessment to figure out if a standard NAV Upgrade or a Qixas Fresh Start Implementation is best for your business.